 “There were lots of times when your family stood around the TV and just couldn’t speak because this was people in your own place doing it to each other.
 I just wanted to nod to the fact that there were those times as well.” – Lisa McGee

 For the most part, Derry Girls has the ‘life goes on attitude’ but moments like the final scene shows the true reality of what people were experiencing in Northern Ireland at the time.

 Overall the first season of Derry Girls is very relatable, incredibly funny with moments filled with emotions.
 I’ve tried not to spoil the show too much, so you can go and watch this brilliant coming of age comedy.
-The first season of Derry Girls only has six episodes, all lasting 30 minutes each, which means you can binge watch it all in one day if you wish.
+The first season of Derry Girls only has six episodes, all lasting 30 minutes each, which means you can binge-watch it all in one day if you wish.

 Derry Girl Characters and Who Plays Them

-Let’s look at the talented cast of Derry Girls:
+Let’s look at the talented cast of Derry Girls

 Saoirse Monica Jackson

-The Lead character of Derry Girls, Erin Quinn is played the brilliant Saoirse Monica Jackson.
+The lead character of Derry Girls, Erin Quinn is played by the brilliant Saoirse Monica Jackson.
 She brings to life the ambitious wannabe writer of Erin, who leads her pack of friends and deals will her mad family.
 Her family includes some great characters who happen to be some of the hidden stars on the show.

 Although Saoirse is pretty new to the tv scene, she has appeared in two other shows before landing this job.
 But the role of Erin Quinn is by far her biggest to date and being from Derry makes her perfect for the role.